-- A Library located in a Yellow Zone shall continue day-to-day library operations.
-Hours of operation may be modified as deemed necessary.
-If hours are modified; - a.
+- 1. If the Clarence Public Library is located in a Yellow Zone, it shall continue day-to-day library operations.
+Hours of operation may be modified as deemed necessary by the Clarence Public Library Director and Clarence Public Library Board of Trustees; - a.
 Drop box will remain open; - b.
 Signage will be placed on doors; - c.
 Website will be modified to reflect changes; - d.
 Media will be notified. - 2.
-Per BECPL, the shipping department will continue deliveries to a Library located in a Yellow Zone
+Shipping department will continue deliveries to the Clarence Public Library if it is located in a Yellow Zone unless otherwise determined by the Clarence Public Library Director.